 \section{Derivation of Bell's inequality in a RLHVT}

 In this section, we present the derivation of the Bell inequality in the 1969 Clause-Horne-Shimony-Holt (CHSH) form (see Eq.
 (1a) in Ref. \cite{clauser69}) as originally discussed in 1971 by Bell (see Eqs.
 (9) and (20) in Chapters 4 and 16, respectively, of Ref. \cite{bell04}).
-It was derived within a theoretical framework of a realistic logical hidden variable theory.
+This inequality was derived within a theoretical framework of a realistic local hidden variable theory (RLHVT).
 Before entering the discussion of the derivation, let us explain in a clear manner the significance of \emph{Bell's locality}.
 Let us consider two distant systems $S_{A}$ and $S_{B}$.
 Let $\rho_{AB}\left( x_{A}\text{, } x_{B}\left\vert X_{A}\text{, }X_{B}\text{, }\lambda\right. \right) $ be the joint probability distribution of the measurement outcomes $x_{A}$ and $x_{B}$ of the properties $X_{A}$ and $X_{B}$ corresponding to systems $A$ and $B$, respectively

 The quantity $\lambda$ specifies the classical hidden-variable model.
 Then, the Einstein locality condition implies that the measurement outcomes $x_{A}$ ($x_{B}$) at system $S_{A}$ ($S_{B}$) cannot be influenced by the selected property $X_{B}$ ($X_{A}$) being measured on the second system $S_{B}$ ($S_{A}$).
 Therefore, the Einstein locality implies that $\rho_{A}\left( x_{A}\left\vert x_{B}\text{, }X_{A}\text{, }X_{B}\text{, }\lambda\right. \right) =\rho_{A}\left( x_{A}\left\vert X_{A}\text{, }\lambda\right. \right) $ and $\rho_{B}\left( x_{B}\left\vert X_{A}\text{, }X_{B}\text{, }\lambda\right. \right) =\rho_{B}\left( x_{B}\left\vert X_{B}\text{, }\lambda\right. \right) $.
 Therefore, the Einstein locality implies that the joint probability distribution in Eq. (\ref{jointE}) can be recast in a separable form as